phongduong/my-portfolio/data/posts/uninitialize-git-repository.md

 rm -rf .git
 ```

-`-r` option means it will delete the folder recursively. `-f` option means forcibly delete without confirming.
+`-r` means it will delete the folder recursively. `-f` means forcibly delete without confirming.
 You should use this command carefully and in the correct repository.